17 Easy English Lessons for Beginners

 Easy English Pronunciation Lessons

 The connection between letters and sounds in English always seems mysterious to beginner English learners.
-It may seem like the rules of pronunciation are messy, but there are ways to determine what a word sounds like.

 To get you started on the way to improved speaking skills, the lessons below will give you the basic knowledge you need about English pronunciation to start saying easy words correctly.